Matafou/LibHyps/README.md

 ## QUICK REF: especialize

-+ `especialize H at n [as h].` Creates a subgoal to prove the nth dependent hypothesis of `H`, creating necessary evars for non unifiable variables.
-Once proved the subgoal is used to remove the nth hypothesis of `H` (or a new hypothesis is created if the `as` option is given).
++ `especialize H at n [as h].` Creates a subgoal to prove the nth dependent premise of `H`, creating necessary evars for non unifiable variables.
+Once proved the subgoal is used to remove the nth premise of `H` (or of a new created hypothesis if the `as` option is given).

-+ `especialize H at * [as h].` Creates one subgoal for each dependent hypothesis of `H`, creating necessary evars for non unifiable variables.
-Once proved the subgoal is used to remove the hypothesis of `H` (or a new hypothesis is created if the `as` option is given).
++ `especialize H at * [as h].` Creates one subgoal for each dependent premise of `H`, creating necessary evars for non unifiable variables.
+Once proved the subgoal is used to remove the premises of `H` (or of a new createdd hypothesis if the `as` option is given).

-+ `especialize H until n [as h].` Creates one subgoal for each n first dependent hypothesis of `H`, creating necessary evars for non unifiable variables.
-Once proved the subgoal is used to remove the hypothesis of `H` (or a new hypothesis is created if the `as` option is given).
++ `especialize H until n [as h].` Creates one subgoal for each n first dependent premises of `H`, creating necessary evars for non unifiable variables.
+Once proved the subgoal is used to remove the premises of `H` (or of a new created hypothesis if the `as` option is given).

 ## QUICK REF: Pre-defined tacticals /s /n...